 Since joining the organization, he has been involved in the expansion of CFA to twelve new locations.
 Mr. Bartholme has also worked to broaden CFA’s network of 25 media affiliate offices to now include radio, TV and print outlets.

-Mr. Bartholme represents CFA on the FCC Consumer Advisory Committee, and various other consumer focused working groups and advisory panels.
+Mr. Bartholme currently serves as Chair of the FCC Consumer Advisory Committee, represents CFA on the TV Parental Guidelines Monitoring Board and various other consumer focused working groups and advisory panels.